I’m A Digital

 From early in the design process I try to keep the bigger system in mind.
-I’m good at recognising patterns and defining them.
+I’m good at recognizing patterns and defining them.
 I’m experienced in working closely with developers to make sure the system makes sense.
-At the end of the day a user benefits from a product with a clear system, consistent patterns and a unified experience.
+At the end of the day, a user benefits from a product with a clear system, consistent patterns, and a unified experience.

 4. Collaboration Is Key

-Due to my tech-native development background I love collaborating closely with developers.
-It is crucial to understand the limitations of the technology.
+Due to my tech-native development background, I love collaborating closely with developers.
+It is crucial to understand the limitations of technology.
 The right balance between the user needs and the abilities of technology can only be accomplished by collaboration and trust.

 5. Staying Curious

-Escaping in the mountains and doing expeditions over the weekend helps me balance my day to day job.
+Since I moved to Munich, escaping in the mountains and doing expeditions over the weekend has hooked me.
+It helps me balance my day to day job.
 It is how I recharge and I find inspiration and new energy for the work I do on a day to day basis.
 I combine these expeditions with my passion for photography and videography.
-I’ve done video work for Dr Oetker and some of my time-lapses have been used by the BBC.
+I’ve done video work for Dr. Oetker and some of my time-lapses have been used by the BBC.